influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/upgrading.md

   - When Time Series Index (TSI) is enabled, new shards use the TSI disk-based indexing.
 Existing shards must be converted to support TSI.
   - Run the [influx_inspect buildtsi](/influxdb/v1.5/tools/influx_inspect/#influx_inspect-buildtsi) command to convert existing TSM-based shards to TSI-based shards.

-5. Restart the InfluxDB service.
+5. Restart the `influxdb` service.

 ## Upgrading InfluxDB 1.0 - 1.4 to 1.5